 Diving into the changes, the layout is the most obvious one.
-Apart from one or two exceptions, M6s reuse the basic layout of the non-sleeves based IBM PS/2 Note N51SX (which was announced several months ahead of the ThinkPad 700) instead of sticking to what the early M3s and M4s used.
+Apart from a few exceptions, M6s reuse the basic layout of the non-sleeves based IBM PS/2 Note N51SX (which was announced several months ahead of the ThinkPad 700) instead of sticking to what the early M3s and M4s used.
 The N51SX gave birth to what we now refer to as the classic ThinkPad layout, which was used and remained relatively unchanged until 2012 when Lenovo introduced the island-style AccuType keyboards onto the entire ThinkPad line-up.
-The keycap shape remains unchanged for alphanumeric keycaps compared to those on M3s and M4s, however, in almost all cases, the smaller keycaps for Esc, F and navigation keys (etc.) no longer use their own squarer profile.
+The keycap shape remains unchanged for alphanumeric keycaps compared to those on M3s and M4s, however, most M6s and M6-1s abandoned the squarer keycap profile for escape, function and navigation (etc.) keys.
 The square small key profile used on M3s and M4s usually makes identifying them from the surface very easy, thus lacking this, it's much harder to tell M6s from the average scissor-switch or rubber peg ThinkPad keyboard of the period.
-Anyway, the change in the smaller keycaps also introduced some variance on the buckling sleeve size itself - smaller keys on M3s and M4s still used the same sleeve size, however, small keys on M6s always use a smaller sleeve size.
-For almost all M6s, the smaller keys' sleeves are only marginally smaller.
-However, for the ThinkPads 500 and 510 keyboard assemblies (as well as some other M6 variants mentioned later), the smaller sleeve size is radically smaller.

 The second change is the keycap mounting.
 Gone are the retainer clips from the earlier design, with fixed barrel sliders now being employed to keep keycaps on.
 This moves the switch design from a buckling rubber sleeve-supported rod-actuated membrane to a buckling rubber sleeves-supported slider over membrane design.
 To be honest, this technicality doesn't change a lot in typical use - the slider still provides a solid interface for actuation and aforementioned the sleeves themselves are unchanged, meaning it still has the same benefits from a design point of view.
 The one thing it does change is that keycaps are now much easier to remove with the crosspoint stem being the only thing keeping them attached.
 This can be a pro or con based on your viewpoint - it makes removing keycaps a lot quicker if, for example, you need to clean the keyboard, however, accidental detachments can be a problem.